Active Ambassadors

 null

-John and his wife, Lana, now reside in Florida.
-They are avid Art Collectors and enjoy traveling.
-They have two daughters, a granddaughter along with twin Autistic great grandsons.
+Gauvreau and his wife, Lana, now reside in Florida.
+They are avid art collectors and enjoy traveling.
+The couple has two daughters, a granddaughter and twin autistic great-grandsons.

 Year Recognized: 2024